non-npc/OllamaLLMPythonInterface/README.md

 ## License

-This project is licensed under CC0 1.0 Universal.
+This project is licensed under CC0 1.0 Universal license - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments